henryperkins/docs/documentation/context_manager.py.md

 ## Summary

-This file contains the definition of the ContextManager class, which is responsible for managing persistent context information in AI interactions.
-It provides methods to add, retrieve, clear, remove, and query context entries.
+The 'context_manager.py' file contains the `ContextManager` class, which is responsible for managing persistent context information for AI interactions.
+It allows the addition, retrieval, and removal of context entries, as well as the ability to clear all entries and get the most relevant contexts based on a given query.

 ## Recent Changes

+- Documented 'ContextManager' class methods
+- Added Halstead metrics calculations
+- Calculated maintainability index

 # Code Structure